-1. Pursuant to State Board rule, the School Board designates the Superintendent and his designees in the purchasing department of the School District to approve purchase orders up to the amount requiring bids according to State Board rule.
-All purchase orders equal to or exceeding one thousand dollars (\$1,000.00) but less than the amount requiring School Board approval must be issued through the School District Purchasing Department, and approved in writing by the Superintendent or his authorized designee in the purchasing department.
-The Superintendent is to designate employees outside the purchasing department to issue purchase orders less than one thousand dollars (\$1,000.00) or any lesser amount established by the Superintendent.
+Pursuant to State Board rule, the School Board designates the Superintendent and his designees in the purchasing department of the School District to approve purchase orders up to the amount requiring bids according to State Board rule.
+All purchase orders for an amount less than the amount requiring School Board approval must be issued through the School District Purchasing Department, and approved in writing by the Superintendent or his authorized designee in the purchasing department.
 The Superintendent or designee will not execute any purchase orders or contracts unless funds to cover the expenditure are authorized by the budget, have not been encumbered, and the purchase and purchasing procedure are in compliance with all applicable rules and regulations.

 2. Notwithstanding the above, principals and other District level administrators are authorized to issue purchase orders from internal accounts.
-Internal accounts purchase of three thousand dollars (\$3,000.00) or more must be approved by the purchasing department.
+Internal accounts purchase orders of two thousand dollars (\$2,000.00) or more must be approved by the purchasing department.
 Internal accounts purchase orders equal to or exceeding the amount requiring bids must be approved in advance by the School Board.